Give Me The Night Chords | George Benson Guitar Lesson

 Give Me the Night Chords: Breaking Down the Groove

-Great news—Give Me the Night isn’t nearly as difficult as it might seem at first listen.
-In fact, it’s pretty simple!
+Here’s the good news — Give Me the Night isn’t nearly as complicated as it first sounds.
+In fact, it’s surprisingly straightforward once you understand the structure.

-The main chord progression follows VI – II – III – IV.
+The main chord progression moves through VI – II – III – IV.
 In the key of Fm, that’s:

 ||: Fm7 (VI) Bbm7 (II) | Cm7 (III) Dbmaj7 (IV) :||

-I like to think of Give Me the Night’s chords as just a minor blues—as once I did, everything clicked.
-Compare it with Ain’t No Sunshine or The Thrill Is Gone, and you’ll soon feel more at home.
+Think of Give Me the Night as a sophisticated minor blues.
+Once that clicked for me, everything made sense.
+Compare it to Ain’t No Sunshine or The Thrill Is Gone and you’ll quickly feel at home.

 Chorus

-The chorus starts on the II chord, moves to the V, then falls back into the minor blues loop:
+The chorus starts on the II chord, heads to the V, then drops back into the familiar minor blues loop:

 | Bbm7 | Eb11 |